Antarctica|Climbing|Hack|Humor|Photo Navigation: < Previous Next >

 When I first came to Presles about 20 years ago I heard that there were access problems.
 Well there still is and it tends to worsen.
 There are many site which describe the issues but they are in french.
 I'll describe here the 2008 situation as I understand it for foreign climbers who want to come to Presles for a climbing vacation:

-Left: This video shows the steep exit to a steep pitch, still on 'Le temps des Guenilles'.
+Left: This video shows the steep exit to a no less steep pitch, still on 'Le temps des Guenilles'.

 So what does it all mean for climbers ?
 You can park on top of the cliff and use the GR for the approach.
 But then it's not clear whether you can climb or not.
 On any given WE you will find 30 parties who do, so that pretty much sums up the issue for us.
 Access from the Chorange cave or from the top is fine AFAIK.
 And don't let 3 inbreds ruin your vacation if you ever meet them.